Visit Worth Data UK Website EU German Website EU French Website

 Who needs a UPC number?

-If you sell products to a distributor or directly to a retail outlet for retail sale, you probably will need a GTIN UPC number.
+If you sell products to a distributor or directly to a retail outlet for retail sale, you probably will need a GTIN (for the USA a UPC-A 12 digit number at minimum).
 Most large retailers require one in order to sell your items.

 Most retailers will also tell you if a UPC number is required and what your product labeling requirements are.
 If you are selling to a local store you may not need one, and if you are using it for your own inventory you certainly do not need a UPC number - just use another type of barcode like Code 39 or Code 128 to print your product numbers.